moj-analytical-services/user-guidance/source/documentation/tools/jupyterlab/index.md

 pipenv install
 ```

-To use the pipenv in Jupyter, compared to [using a venv in Jupyter](../tools/package-management.html#venv-and-pip), the syntax of creating the kernel is simply adjusted to:
+To use the pipenv in JupyterLab, compared to [using a venv in JupyterLab](../tools/package-management.html#venv-and-pip), the syntax of creating the kernel changes to:

 ```bash
 pipenv install ipykernel
 python3 -m ipykernel install --user --name="pipenv-name" --display-name="My project (Python3)"
 ```

-And then select the kernel in Jupyter as [normal](../tools/package-management.html#venv-and-pip).
+And then select the kernel in JupyteLab as [normal](../tools/package-management.html#venv-and-pip).

-## Accessing a Locally Running Application
+## Accessing a locally running application

 As of version `JupyterLab v3.6.3-4.1.0`, to access an application running locally (such as Dash or Streamlit), it **must** be running on port `8081`.